 Reporting for Inactive Companies

-Even if the enterprise does not have any financial activity, it should provide annual disclosures with the Estonian Business Register.
+Even if the enterprise does not have any financial activity, it should provide annual disclosures with the Commercial Register.
 This ensures that all the legal formalities are completed, the fact that the company remains active is reconfirmed, and no penalties are levied for non-filing.
 Not doing so might lead to fines or even being stricken off the register, hence timing is considered imperative to keep the company in good books

 Understanding Dormant Financial Statements